logaretm/villus/docs/content/guide/queries.md

 By default the client uses `cache-first` policy to handle queries, the full list of available policies are:

-- `cache-first`: If found in cache return it, otherwise fetch it from the network.
+- `cache-first`: If found in cache return it, otherwise fetch it from the network
-- `network-only`: Always fetch from the network and do not cache it.
+- `network-only`: Always fetch from the network and do not cache it
-- `cache-and-network`: If found in cache return it, but fetch the fresh value and cache it for next time, if not found in cache it will fetch it from network and cache it.
+- `cache-and-network`: If found in cache return it, but fetch the fresh value and cache it for next time, if not found in cache it will fetch it from network and cache it
+- `cache-only`: If found in cache return it, otherwise returns `null` for both `data` and `errors`

 You can specify a different strategy on different levels: